teachingasart/2019/Assignments/week1/curriculum.md

 # Context

 Below curriculum is designed for sophomore year high school students.
+It is designed, based on my experience of going through the GCE Advanced Level curriculum, commonly used in British high schools.
+This curriculum is designed with the intention that these students will go on to the GCE Advanced Level curriculum after their sophomore year.

 # Structure